 Age minimums to exhibit projects at the Racine County Fair may be different than 4-H project age or grade minimums.
 For example, Racine County Fair exhibitors must be 10 years of age as of January 1 of the fair year to exhibit large animals (i.e. dairy, beef, sheep, swine, goat, horse, llama, or other exotic domesticated animals) and 9 years of age as of January 1 of the fair year to exhibit rabbits and poultry.
 In addition, some Shooting Sports ages for Racine County Fair exhibition may be different than 4-H ages.
 For more information, contact the Racine County Fair.

 4-H participants are responsible for making any project enrollment changes by March 1st of each year.
 To do so, log into 4HOnline, and update your participant profile.
 After initial enrollment each year, all requests for changes in project enrollment should first be discussed with the Enrollment Coordinator or General Leader of the 4-H Club.
 All changes in project enrollment must be submitted to the Racine County UW-Extension Office by March 1 for the youth to be eligible to exhibit that project at the Racine County Fair as a 4-H member.

 Below is a list of countywide 4-H projects, meaning there is at least one leader and regular meetings on the county level.
 This is not a comprehensive list of 4-H project areas.
 Contact your club general leader for more information on club project leaders.

 Click here for a description of all project areas.
 (Click here for the PDF version to download.)

 |Model Rocketry||Kelly Krampitzemail@example.com|

 |Shooting Sports||Les Hedringtonemail@example.com|

-To see if there is a leader in your club for a specific project area, contact your club leader.
+Club Project Leaders – To see if there is a Project Leader in your 4-H club for a specific project area, contact your club leader.